 Mostar Old Town

-The next day we will head back to Croatia, to the famous city of Dubrovnik.
-On the way, we will stop in Ston for an oyster tasting.
-Once we reach Dubrovnik we will go on a walking tour to get to know the city and its famous city walls.
+The next day, you will head back to Croatia, to the famous city of Dubrovnik.
+On the way, you will stop in Ston for an oyster tasting.
+Once you reach Dubrovnik, you will go on a walking tour to get to know the city and its famous city walls.

-Despite the beauty of Dubrovnik, the highlight of our day will definitely come in the evening when we have dinner with the locals.
-We will have the privilege of enjoying some Dalmatian home cooking.
-We will also be able to take part in making fresh local delights, like the “Croatian peka” which includes lamb, veal, and roasted potatoes.
+Despite the beauty of Dubrovnik, the highlight of your day will definitely come in the evening when you have dinner with the locals.
+You will have the privilege of enjoying some Dalmatian home cooking.
+You will also be able to take part in making fresh local delights, like the “Croatian peka” which includes lamb, veal, and roasted potatoes.
 Our meal will be accompanied by authentic wines and homemade liquors.

 Overnight in Dubrovnik